 Co-author Bhart-Anjan S. Bhullar, a doctoral student in organismic and evolutionary biology at Harvard University, said:

 “One of the most important innovations in this work is that we were able to precisely reconstruct the relationships of extinct reptiles from very fragmentary jaw material.
 This had tacitly been thought impossible for creatures other than mammals.
 Our study then becomes the pilot for a wave of inquiry using neglected fossils and underscores the importance of museums like the Yale Peabody as archives of primary data on evolution — data that yield richer insights with each new era of scientific investigation.”

 Jacques A. Gauthier, professor of geology and geophysics at Yale and curator of vertebrate paleontology and vertebrate zoology, is also an author.

-The paper is titled “Mass Extinction of Lizards and Snakes at the Cretaceous-Paleogene Boundary.”
 The National Science Foundation and the Yale Institute for Biospheric Studies supported the research.